pomme-clic/s-money-documentation/docs/docs/payment/IP.md

 <Highlight type="tip">

-Up to 90% of french banks can receive instant payment.
+Up to 90% of french banks can receive instant payments.
 In EURO Zone, this proportion is lower.

 </Highlight>